chef/ci-studio-common/README.md

 Despite our best efforts, sometimes a helper function that we provide to you may not suit your needs exactly.
 In that scenario, you can use the `clone_function` helper to clone an existing function into your local `.studio/` directory under the file `override-common`.
 There, you can modify the function to meet your needs.
 From that point on, anytime you open up a new Habitat Studio _your_ version of the helper will load, rather than the version that comes with `ci-studio-common`.
 If, at any time you wish to go back to the original function, you can simply remove the function declaration from your source code.

-### The `.studio` directory

-If you have a lot of helpers, putting them all in your `.studiorc` file can quickly result in a large, difficult to comprehend file. `ci-studio-common` allows you to split up those helpers into logical files and store them in a `.studio` directory (much like the `dot-studio` folder of this repository).

-When you `source "$(hab pkg path chef/ci-studio-common)/bin/studio-common"`, all the files in your `.studio` directory will automatically be sourced.
-Any `document` tags you specify will also automatically be made available under `describe`.

 ```bash
 [01][default:/src:0]# ls -alh .studio
 ls: cannot access '.studio': No such file or directory